Secondary Trauma explained

 – Feelings of hopelessness

-To protect against these symptoms and any other effects of secondary trauma, those who are exposed to it need to remain self-aware.
+To protect against these symptoms and any other effects of secondary trauma, those who are exposed to it need to remain self-aware and look after yourself too.
 Be aware of the nature of the trauma your loved one or patient has suffered and how their trauma affects you.
-If you experience any of the symptoms above, you should consider seeking professional assistance, both for you and the person living with PTSD.
-Within a professional setting, there will be colleagues you can talk to who may be able to offer advice.
+If you experience any of the symptoms above, you should consider seeking professional assistance, both for you and the person living with PTSD or C-PTSD.

 - Davis GC, Breslau N. Post-traumatic stress disorder in victims of civilian trauma and criminal violence.
 Psychiatr Clin North Am.
 1994 Jun;17(2):289-99.
 PMID: 7937360.